Update 1: The Magic Green Padlock

 And then Google got involved

-Google wants to make the web safer for users, so back in 2014 it started to reward websites that had SSL with a ranking boost in search returns.
+Google wants to make the web safer for users, so back in

 This worked well, but Google now is pushing for full adoption across the web.
 In January 2017, it started to display a Not Secure warning in Chrome if a page required you to enter a password or credit card details.